 Communications: In the event you are unable to reach the Company at our main number, please proceed as follows:

-- Access the clearing firm website for more information on contacting these entity and their business continuity plans.
+3. Access the clearing firm website for more information on contacting this entity and their business continuity plans.
 The website address can generally be found on your statement or offering documents.

 Contact information: Any questions regarding the Company’s Business Continuity Plans should be addressed to: